Associate in Science - Radiography

 Students may enter the preclinical phase of this program (28 semester hours) upon admission to the University; however, admission to the University does not guarantee acceptance to the clinical phase of the program, which is a competitive process.
 Only the top-scoring applicants will be offered a spot in the clinical phase of the program.
-Students may apply for admission to the clinical portion of the program when the following requirements are met:
+Students may apply for admission to the clinical phase of the program when the following minimum requirements are met:

 Radiography Check Sheet

 Use the Radiography Check Sheet (PDF), along with your BSU Student DegreeWorks record, to keep track of your progress.

 Ball State University in accredited by the North Central Association of Colleges and Schools.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Upon graduation, students receive the Associate in Science Degree in Radiography.
 Program graduates are eligible to apply for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
 Individuals who pass the examination are known as registered technologists in radiography, RT(R).

 Program Effectiveness Data